brorarangers/brorarangers.github.io/_posts/2017-10-31-dugga's-millions.md

 Of course, there are those [£2,750.00 bottles of 1974 Brora](https://www.thewhiskyexchange.com/p/1283/brora-1974-26-year-old-old-malt-cask) just begging to be bought.
 We are confident that our website editor and Chairman would happily blow the winnings on a couple of these and barely consider sharing.

 All the more reason to **Get Your Game On** and win the Jackpot before they do.
-There really has to be a more deserving cause for the Cattachs Jackpot.
+There really has to be a more deserving cause for the Cattachs Lotto.